 Hindu funeral at Pashupatinath Temple, Nepal.

-Attending this ceremony, as to any other type of funeral, it’s a sad experience, yet it’s included in any one-day trip’s itinerary of Kathmandu.
+As to any other type of funeral, attending this ceremony is a sad experience.
+Yet, it’s included in any one-day trip’s itinerary of Kathmandu.

 · After Nepal quake, river burns with Hindu funeral pyres almost around the clock (by Julie Makinen – LA Times)